ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 ## Deployment
 To deploy on a real instrument see [Deployment](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Deployment-on-an-Instrument-Control-PC/_edit)

+## Development/Testing

+Clone the repository at https://github.com/ISISComputingGroup/JSON_bourne

+To test the blockserver webserver:
+* Start your instrument
+* Navigate to localhost:8008 in a browser

+To test JSON_Bourne:
+* Run webserver.py
+* Navigate in a browser to http://localhost:60000/?callback=parseObject&Instrument=_instrument name_&

-To test on a developer machine:
+To test the website on a developer machine:
-* Clone the repository at https://github.com/ISISComputingGroup/JSON_bourne
 * Open default.html with the variable of ?Instrument=_instrument name_ e.g. go to file://JSON_bourne/default.html?Instrument=larmor in a browser to view larmor's dashboard

 To be able to see your instrument as well:
 * Add your instrument to the ALL_INSTS dictionary in webserver.py
+* Run your instrument
 * Run webserver.py
 * Open default.html with the variable of ?Instrument=_name that you entered into dict_